jjpickering10/CI-MS2-PokerQuiz/README.md

 CSS autoprefixer
 > Used autoprefixer on all CSS files.
 Copied updated code back into each CSS file.

+Other Testing

+- Testing live site shows that...

+- - Dark/light theme is consistent works through out site.
+- - Footer links all link correctly to a new tab.
+- - Contact form works and sends out auto-reply message.
+- - All homepage modals open on click.
+- - All end game modals open at the end of each quiz.
+- - All buttons throughout are linked correctly to their target destination.
+- - Score page correctly displays localStorage values.
+- - Save score button is disabled on all end game modals until user has inputted into the text box.
+Button is disabled again when all text is removed.
+- - Save score button and text input are removed after save score button is clicked.
+- - **Game pages**
+- - - Displays correct amount of questions/attempts, which are different each time you take the quizzes.
+- - - Score and/or question result display is updated throughout games and final score is shown in end game modals.

 ### Project Barriers and Solutions

 - There was an issue in club.js where because of where the shuffle rankings function was in the code and how the ranking index incremented, once you got to the end of the array, it would duplicate the same hand as the final question.
 This was because the rankings array was only shuffled once.